 Step 2: Click on “Plan Your Trip” and enter your contact information, then send information regarding your interest.

-Step 3: The Luxury Travel sales team will contact you directly to confirm your request along with the itinerary details.
+Step 3: The Lux Travel DMC sales team will contact you directly to confirm your request along with the itinerary details.

 b.
 Reservation by telephone